tom-krieger/cis_security_hardening/README.md

 ## Limitations

-Currently the module is tested with RedHat 7, 8, CentOS 8, Suse SLES 12, Debian 10, Ubuntu 18.04 and Ubuntu 20.04.
+Currently the module is tested with RedHat 7, 8, CentOS 7, 8, AlmaLinux 8, Rocky Linux 8, Suse SLES 12, Debian 10, Ubuntu 18.04 and Ubuntu 20.04.
 Other OSes may work but there's no guarantee.
-If you need your own rules please create Puppet modules and call them from the security baseline module.

 More testing is needed as for every supported OS there are different setups in the wild and some of them might not be covered.